Things to do in Barmouth

 Barmouth also has a great heritage with links to Henry Tudor, the Titanic and the founding of the National Trust.
 A Heritage Trail leaflet, will guide you around the key sites.
 Have you stepped beyond the Victorian High Street and explored the alleyways of “The Rock”, the oldest part of Barmouth?
 If not, why not try it?

 Meanwhile the path across Barmouth Bridge, offers a great way to appreciate the stunning Mawddach estuary and enjoy the lovely views towards Barmouth harbour.
 The bridge now has an ‘honesty toll’ so remember a few coins to keep the Toll Troll happy!
-The bridge has been undergoing a three year restoration and is expected to be closed to trains and pedestrians between September and December 2022.
+The bridge has been undergoing a major restoration and is expected to be closed to trains and pedestrians in the autumn 2023.

 The harbour itself is a perfect place to relax with a coffee or perhaps explore the estuary by boat, you may even see dolphins!
 To get a close up view of the estuary and harbour, why not take a stand up paddleboard trip from the Yacht Club and get a whole new perspective on the familiar Barmouth landmarks?

 Barmouth is a great base for walkers.
 As well as providing easy access to many of Snowdonia’s finest peaks, Barmouth is the starting point for several well-marked walks and cycle trails.
-You can hire bikes for the day at the Birmingham Garage.
 The Tourist Information Point in Barmouth Station has books and maps and can suggest routes for all abilities.